 Ryzen 7 5700G | RX Vega 8 (5000 Series) |

-Take for instance the Ryzen 3 2200G and the Ryzen 7 5700G.
-They both have the Radeon Vega 8 iGPU, however, there is a significant performance different between the two.
+Take, for instance, the Ryzen 3 2200G and the Ryzen 7 5700G.
+They both have the Radeon Vega 8 iGPU.
+However, there is a significant performance difference between the two.

 While the AMD Ryzen 3 2200G Vega 8 has a G3DMark score of 1704, the Vega 8 on AMD Ryzen 7 5700G has a G3DMark score of 2717.
 The Vega 8 on AMD Ryzen 7 5700G is thus on part with the dedicated NVIDIA GT 1030 or AMD Radeon RX 550 graphics cards.

-It also worth noting that AMD does not refer to their CPUs with integrated graphics card as APUs as part of their branding anymore.
-However, popularly, AMD CPUs with iGPUs are sometimes referred to as APUs.
+It is also worth noting that AMD does not refer to their CPUs with integrated graphics cards as APUs as part of their branding.
+However, AMD CPUs with iGPUs are commonly referred to as APUs.

 AMD CPUs with Integrated Graphics Have “G” Suffix

-It is worth noting here that the AMD APUs with integrated graphics card all have the “G” suffix i.e Ryzen 5 3400G, Ryzen 7 5700G.
+It is worth noting that the AMD APUs with integrated graphics cards all have the “G” suffix, i.e., Ryzen 5 3400G and Ryzen 7 5700G.

-Hence, you can identify whether an AMD CPU has onboard graphics card or not through its model name.
+Hence, you can identify whether an AMD CPU has an onboard graphics card through its model name.

 You Need an APU for Motherboard Onboard Video Ports to Work